Added Support Allows Seniors to BLOSSOM

 Two important elements of the BLOSSOM approach are nutrition and activation.

 We believe that recreational activities play an important role when it comes to defining quality of life.
-By offering a wide variety of programs focussing on the key areas of wellness, we are able to create meaningful activities that are engaging and provide an opportunity for enjoyment, social contact, and growth.
+By offering a wide variety of programs that focus on key areas of wellness, we are able to create meaningful activities that are engaging and provide an opportunity for enjoyment, social contact, and growth.

 Small changes to nutrition can also positively impact cognitive awareness.
 Our menus have been reviewed by dieticians and are continuously monitored to identify Brain Healthy options at every meal that are clearly identified and available to all residents, without compromising on taste.